monica-rodriguez/libby-app/README.md

   - only handles get requests at the moment
   -
 ## RELEASE 1.1.1
 [//] cucumber testing was excluded for this project.
-Tested using Mockito -In this release, Cucumber testing was added for the backend.
+Tested using Mockito and Junit tests -In this release, Cucumber testing was added for the backend.
 The main feature file is located in src/test/resources/features/book_search.feature, and it contains different scenarios to test the search functions.
 These include searching for a book by title, genre, and author’s name, as well as checking that the system shows the proper error message when no search parameters are provided.